jtacoma/go-zdcf/README.md

 }
 ```

-An App is a ZMQ context with a collection of devices.
+An App is a ØMQ context with a collection of devices.

 #### func  NewApp